 After an assault, bigender seventeen-year-old Aleks/Alexis is looking for a fresh start―so they voluntarily move in with their uncle, a Catholic priest.
 In their new bedroom, Aleks/Alexis discovers they can overhear parishioners in the church confessional.
 Moved by the struggles of these “sinners,” Aleks/Alexis decides to anonymously help them, finding solace in their secret identity: a guardian angel instead of a victim.

-But then Aleks/Alexis overhears a confession of another priest admitting to sexually abusing a … Continue reading →
+But then Aleks/Alexis overhears a confession of another priest admitting to sexually abusing a parishioner. … Continue reading →

 Johanna has had more than enough trauma in her life.
 She lost her mom in a car accident, and her father went AWOL when Johanna was just a baby.
 At sixteen, life is steady, boring . . . maybe even stifling, since she’s being raised by her grandparents who never talk about their daughter, her mother Mandy.

 Then he comes back: Robert Newsome, Johanna’s father, bringing memories and pictures of Mandy.
 But that’s not all he shares.
-A tragic car accident didn’t kill Mandy–it was Johanna, who at … Continue reading →
+A tragic car accident didn’t kill Mandy–it was Johanna, who at two … Continue reading →

 When “Perfect” Parker Fadley starts drinking at school and failing her classes, all of St. Peter’s High goes on alert.
 How has the cheerleading captain, girlfriend of the most popular guy in school, consummate teacher’s pet, and future valedictorian fallen so far from grace?